4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP ADD SPAN` command combines the cells in *rangeObj* as a single span of cells.

-In *rangeObj*, pass a range object of cells.
+En *rangeObj*, pase un rango de celdas.
 The cells in the range are joined to create a larger cell extending across multiple columns and/or rows.
 You can pass multiple cell ranges to create several spans at the same time.
 Note that if cell ranges overlap, only the first cell range is used.

 > * Sólo se muestran los datos de la celda superior izquierda.
 Data in the other combined cells is hidden until the span is removed.
 > * Hidden data in spanned cells is accessible via formulas (beginning with the upper-left cell).